Najmadeen Mala

-Najmadeen Mala (1898 in Sulaymaniyah – 23 April 1962 in Sulaymaniyah) was a Kurdish writer, journalist and teacher.
-Najmadeen was the son of Mullah Ghafur Mullah Ali.
+Najmadin Mala (1898 in Sulaymaniyah – 23 April 1962 in Sulaymaniyah) was a Kurdish writer, journalist and teacher.
+Najmadin was the son of Mullah Ghafur Mullah Ali.
 He worked in Ranya but moved to Halab in Syria.

 Later, he returned to Sulaimani and founded a school, which he ran for 40 years.
 He also owned a book store.

 Literary career

 He had a weekly column called "Child Story" in the newspaper Zheen.
 He wrote biographies on notable figures and poets.
 He published more than 90 stories, most of them folkloric.

-He wrote several valuable works on Kurdish history and literature.
-Najmadeen Mala died on 23 April 1962, and was buried on Azmar Mountain in Sulaimani.
+He wrote several valuable works on Kurdish history and also Kurdish language literature in Sorani dialect.
+Najmadin Mala died on 23 April 1962, and was buried on Azmar Mountain in Sulaimani.